MostafaGalal1/Secpar/README.md

 2. Depending on the platform, you may need to provide additional information such as your platform username and password.

-3. The Scraper will fetch new submissions and update your GitHub repository.
+3. Secpar will fetch new submissions and update your GitHub repository.

 ## 4. Command-Line Interface <a name="command-line-interface"></a>

-The Scraper provides a command-line interface with the following options:
+Secpar provides a command-line interface with the following options:

 - `-c`, `--command`: Specify the command (`init` for initialization or `update` for scraping).